DSSU19/UG19Blogv2/README.md

 been installed, the application won't function properly because the PostgreSQL database needs to be set up.

+##  Captcha Configuration
+You need to set up a captcha in order for your version of the application to work.
+To do this you must:
+ 1. Create a Google reCAPTCHA Account using v2 on this link: https://www.google.com/recaptcha/admin/create
+ 2. Follow the reCaptcha v2 documentation: https://developers.google.com/recaptcha/docs/display to configure your captcha.

 ## Docker

 The application can be cloned and run using Docker.